-[MCO Name] is responsible for formulary development, drug utilization review, and prior authorization.
-[MCO Name]'s drug utilization review program is subject to review and approval by MDH and is coordinated with the drug utilization review program of the Behavioral Health Service delivery system.
+University of Maryland Health Partners is responsible for formulary development, drug utilization review, and prior authorization.
+University of Maryland Health Partners' drug utilization review program is subject to review and approval by MDH and is coordinated with the drug utilization review program of the Behavioral Health Service delivery system.